gvwilson/sensibleadventures/misc/bear-02.md

 garrison guest house if they can't find something more suitable.
 I will take the cloud back with Respected Noxious."

 The soldier cleared his throat.
-"Um, Your Highness, are you sure---"
+"Um, honored, are you sure---"

 "We'll all be safer if someone is in a position to spot the tornado returning," the prince said crisply.

 "Yes sir," Jinpa replied doggedly, "But---well, Sergeant Gyalpa said to be double sure you were back along the garrison in time for the dinner tonight.
 With the new consul, sir.
-What with protocol and along like that."
+It being protocol and along like that."

-The prince muttered something under his breath that Noxy would really have liked to hear.
+The prince muttered something under his breath that Noxy was glad she couldn't hear properly.
 "The cloud won't be any slower than horseback," he told Jinpa.
 "And if I'm late, I'll tell the good sergeant it was my fault."

 "Yes sir," Jinpa said glumly.
 He exchanged a look with Manpa.
 It wouldn't matter to the sergeant whose fault the prince said it was...

-Prince Lormay pointed at the two little boys.
+Prince Thokmay pointed at the two little boys.
 "You two keep an eye out as well," he said sternly.
 "If you see any sign of trouble, you tell these men right away, all right?"

-"Yes sir," the older one said.
+"Yes, honored," the older one said.
 His brother just stared wide-eyed at the prince, the cloud, and the big wide world he'd suddenly found himself in.

-The prince pulled himself up onto Cloak behind Noxy, then sat quietly as she coaxed the injured cloud into the air.
+The prince pulled himself up onto Charger behind Noxy, then sat quietly as she coaxed the injured cloud into the air.
 They levelled off a hundred strides above the forest and turned toward Apple Bridge.

 The soft, slightly damp feel of the cloud brought memories flooding back to the prince.
 The last time he had flown had been two years ago.
-A lot had changed since then, but not the exhiliration of being able to see *everything*: the hackthorn bushes in their summer finery, the apple orchards, a family of deer by a stream, a farmer shading his eyes to look up at the cloud...
+A lot had changed since then, but not the exhiliration of being able to see everything: the hackthorn bushes in their summer finery, the apple orchards, a family of deer by a stream, a farmer shading his eyes to look up at the cloud...

 And there, in the distance, the Blight.
-Centuries ago, the Pilots had dumped their magical waste there, from spells gone wrong to enchanted creatures so dangerous that even the greatest magicians were afraid of them.
+Centuries ago, the Pilots had dumped their leftover magic there, from spells gone wrong to enchanted creatures so dangerous that even the greatest magicians were afraid of them.
 At its center lay Fast Lake, where a year might pass for every day in the normal world.
 Around it, the land was---strange.
 Some parts were completely barren, while others were crowded with purple trees whose limbs swayed in time to music no human being had ever heard.
-Chaghan lay on the far side, three days' hard ride for anyone brave enough to cut across a few outlying patches of Blighted land, or a week for those who didn't want to risk a stray gust of tainted wind turning their eyes to glass.
+Chaghan lay on the far side, three days' hard ride for anyone brave enough to cut across a few outlying patches of Blighted land, or a week for those who didn't want to risk a stray gust of tainted wind turning their eyes to flowers.

 The prince jumped slightly when Noxy said, "You're pretty good at giving orders these days."